larsyencken/shelf/README.md

   - Only fetch things that are out of date
   - `shelf list` to see what datasets are available
   - `shelf audit` to ensure your shelf is coherent and correct
+  - `shelf db` to enter an interactive DuckDB shell with all your data